kv5h/tfvar-export/README.md

 ## Prerequisite

 1. Export environment variables
+   1. Terraform Cloud token as `TFVE_TOKEN`
-   1. Terraform Cloud organization name as `TFVE_ORGANIZATION_NAME`
+   1. (Optional) Terraform Cloud organization name as `TFVE_ORGANIZATION_NAME`
-      1. Required if `--show-workspaces` is specified.
+      1. Required if `--show-workspaces` flag is set.
-   2. Terraform Cloud token as `TFVE_TOKEN`
+1. Generate output values file with `terraform output --json`
+   1. Values in this file are created or updated as variables with specified name and description.
-2. Specify outputs to be exported to other workspaces.
+1. Specify outputs to be exported to other workspaces.
 See [Below](#define-export-list) for details.

 ### Define export list